Put Together

 Whering

-Launched 2019 (London) · iOS + Android · Free core app; optional IAPs/credits
+Launched 2019 (London) · iOS + Android · Free core app; AI styling actions metered via credits or one-time IAPs

-The editorial sense, however, is oriented toward sustainability framing more than styling.
-Daily picks read as flat-lays with cost-per-wear callouts and CO₂ context; rarely do they read as styled outfits.
-The user gets this outfit costs $3.20 per wear at current rate rather than this combination evokes Diana Vreeland's Bazaar years.
+The editorial energy, however, is directed at sustainability framing rather than styling references.
+Daily picks read as flat-lays with cost-per-wear callouts and CO₂ context; rarely do they read as styled outfits in a specific editorial register.
+The user gets this outfit costs $3.20 per wear at current rate rather than this combination evokes Phoebe Philo's Céline.
 Different editorial register; both legitimate.

-Where it scored: Top on design and methodology transparency, mid on surprise rate, low on cultural specificity within the styling context.
+Where it scored: Top on design and methodology transparency, mid on surprise rate, low on cultural specificity within the styling axis.

 Acloset

-Acloset's chat is the most fluent in the category.
-You can text the AI a question and get a styled answer with backup options.
+Acloset's chat is the most fluent conversational AI in the category.
+You can text the app like a stylist friend and get back a context-aware answer with backup options.
 The editorial register is Seoul-minimalist: clean, considered, friendly.
-The Looko team (CEO Heasin Ko) ships technically strong chat; KoreaTechDesk reports over 4.5M cumulative users.
+The Looko team (CEO Heasin Ko) reports over 4.5M cumulative users via KoreaTechDesk.

-What Acloset doesn't do is reach for specific cultural references.
-The user gets good color theory and silhouette logic; the user doesn't get a Carolyn Bessette-Kennedy reference.
-That's a deliberate product choice (Acloset's audience is global, and culturally-specific references don't translate evenly), but it leaves a gap in this article's specific axis.
+What paid Acloset doesn't reach for is specific cultural references.
+The user gets good color theory and silhouette logic; the user doesn't get a Bessette-Kennedy callout.
+That's a deliberate product choice (Acloset's audience is global, and culturally-specific references don't translate evenly), but it leaves a gap on this article's specific axis.

-Where it scored: Top on chat fluency, mid on surprise rate (twenty-five percent is honest), low on cultural specificity.
+Where it scored: Top on chat fluency (paid tier), mid on surprise rate (~25% honest), low on cultural specificity.

 Pronti

 Pronti is the strongest pure generator on this list.
-Feed it a closet, get twelve novel combinations in a minute.
-The surprise rate is the highest of any 2026 closet app at roughly fifty percent.
+Feed it a closet, get a dozen novel combinations in a minute.
+The surprise rate is the highest of any 2026 closet app at roughly 50%.

-The catch is that Pronti is stateless.
+The catch: Pronti is stateless.
 It doesn't learn the user, doesn't remember what was worn yesterday, doesn't know which surprises landed and which didn't.
-About half of Pronti's surprises read as deliberate; the other half read as "the algorithm tried something".
+About half of Pronti's surprises read as deliberate; the other half read as the algorithm tried something.
 For surprise me moods, the app is right.
-For get dressed in fifteen minutes, the curated surprise rate is more useful than the raw surprise rate.
+For a curated daily-pick habit, the curated surprise rate is more useful than the raw rate.

-Where it scored: Top on surprise rate (raw), bottom on curation, bottom on editorial voice.
+Where it scored: Top on raw novelty, bottom on curation, bottom on editorial voice.

 Cladwell